ametisandeep/T20-WC-Data-Analysis/README.md

 **Project Overview**

-This project presents a dynamic PowerBI dashboard that identifies and showcases the best 11 players from the T20 World Cup 2022.
+This project presents a dynamic PowerBI dashboard that identifies and showcases the best 11 T20 World Cup 2022 players.

 **Features**

-**Data Collection:** Web scraping scripts to gather player statistics from ESPN CricInfo
+**Data Collection:** Web scraping JAVA Scripts to gather player statistics from ESPN Cricinfo

-**Data Cleaning:** Utilization of Python Pandas for efficient cleaning and preparation of raw data.
+**Data Cleaning:** Utilization of Python Pandas for efficient raw data cleaning and preparation.

 **Visualization:** A comprehensive PowerBI dashboard offering interactive and detailed insights into players' performances, including runs scored, wickets taken, strike rates, and more.